JacobKnaack/aws-cognito-auth/README.md

 ## Setup

-Create a new User Pool and Client Application via AWS Cognito.
+* Create a new User Pool and Client Application via AWS Cognito.
+* Add Client Id and User Pool Id to .env file (See .sample.env)

 ## Signup